dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-09-12-summer-program.md

 **If you are interested please email us at atjiujitsunyc@gmail.com as the spots are limited!
 Thank you.**

 **Check out some photos from our summer session from last year with activities such as laser tag, water balloon fights, Mario Kart tournaments, dodgeball, Jiu-Jitsu, arts and crafts, and trips to the pool, the library and museums, it was a summer we hope they'll never forget!
-Be sure to join us this year!**
+Be sure to join us this year and we hope to see you all there!**

 - - -